 - tumour thrombus

 Bland thrombus can be an isolated thrombus.
-However, it is commonly arising from deep vein thrombosis of lower extremities.
+However, it commonly arises from deep vein thrombosis of the lower extremities.

 - hypercoagulable states

 - venous stasis

 - compression by neoplastic lesions, lymph nodes, retroperitoneal masses/fibrosis or haemorrhage

 - foreign bodies: vena cava filter, catheters

-- extension from benign tumours: angiomyolipoma, IVC leiomyoma, adrenal pheochromocytoma
+- extension from benign tumours: angiomyolipoma, IVC leiomyoma, adrenal phaeochromocytoma

-While any neoplastic lesion can cause IVC thrombosis, renal cell carcinoma is the most common malignancy to extend into IVC 1.
-Other tumours that have a tendency for IVC thrombosis are hepatocellular carcinoma, adrenocortical cancer and Wilm's tumour, primary leiomyoma or leiomyosarcoma of the IVC.
+While any neoplastic lesion can cause IVC thrombosis, renal cell carcinoma is the most common malignancy to extend into the IVC 1.
+Other tumours that have a tendency for IVC thrombosis are hepatocellular carcinoma, adrenocortical cancer and Wilms tumour, primary leiomyoma or leiomyosarcoma of the IVC.

 It is important to characterise the thrombus from RCC for surgical management.

-According to TNM classification of RCC, tumour spread into infradiaphragmatic IVC is T3c stage, while extension in supradiaphragmatic IVC is T4b stage.
+According to TNM classification of RCC, tumour spread into infradiaphragmatic IVC is T3c stage, while extension into the supradiaphragmatic IVC is T4b stage.
 Also, subclassification into infrahepatic, hepatic and suprahepatic extension can further help the surgeon.